 Cardiovascular and Metabolic Diseases

-Cardiovascular and metabolic (CVM) diseases are the number one cause of death worldwide, leading to an estimated 31 percent of all deaths 1.
-Cardiovascular diseases are disorders affecting the heart and blood vessels, whereas metabolic diseases are disorders that impact metabolism (chemical processes within the body).
+Cardiovascular and metabolic (CVM) diseases are the number one cause of death worldwide, leading to an estimated 30 percent of all deaths.1 Cardiovascular diseases are disorders affecting the heart and blood vessels, whereas metabolic diseases are disorders that impact metabolism (chemical processes within the body).

 A range of genetic, environmental and socioeconomic factors play a role in the development of CVM disease, and the prevalence of these diseases is growing, impacting patients, their families and healthcare systems.
 A collective approach to prevention, early detection and intervention, and monitoring of disease progression is required to address the increasing burden of disease.

 Janssen has an enduring commitment to researching the prevention and treatment of cardiovascular and metabolic diseases.
-Our aim is to develop innovative healthcare solutions that will significantly improve outcome for patients.
+Our aim is to develop innovative healthcare solutions that have the potential to improve outcomes for patients.
 As such, we are building a comprehensive approach to diabetes care as well as cardiovascular disease, uncovering new therapies we hope will improve the quality of life for patients.